Image Credit: Facebook Fan Kelly Towne

 Adverse Food Reactions

 Symptoms develop over time in most dogs -symptoms becoming noticeable a few years after a pet has been on a food source is not abnormal.
+Choosing food options for Boxer puppies is easy because any intolerances will not yet have been discovered.
 Owners typically note symptoms related to skin or intestinal abnormalities.
 These can include: itchy skin, recurrent skin or ear infections, hair loss, thickened or scaly skin, intermittent vomiting or loose stools, rear-end scooting, bloody or mucousy stools, frequent bowel movements, and increased gas.
 Less commonly, symptoms related to other organ systems may also be noted.

 Causes: Food vs Environment

-Adverse food reactions and environmental allergies can produce nearly identical symptoms in animals which makes diagnosis based on symptoms alone ill-advised.
-A few slight differences between the two sources include: 1) age at first onset of symptoms and 2) seasonal signs vs year round signs.
+Adverse food reactions and environmental allergies can produce nearly identical symptoms in animals which makes a diagnosis based on symptoms alone ill-advised.
+That’s why owners need to learn more about allergy tests and use that as a starting point.
+A few slight differences between the two sources about testing include 1) age at the first onset of symptoms and 2) seasonal signs vs year-round signs.
 Sometimes age and seasonal differences are useful, although even these slight differences do not hold true for every patient.
 Food and environmental sensitivities can also be co-occurring, making diagnosis more complex.
 Food products often linked to AFR contain beef, chicken, egg, dairy, and wheat; with new diets continuing to flood the market, the potential for AFR to originate in other sources is becoming more likely.

 Since symptoms of AFR can mimic numerous conditions, diagnosis is made by a process of disease elimination and a corresponding food trial.
 First, infectious causes must be ruled out.
 If no infectious cause is determined, additional diagnostic blood work, xrays, fecal and urine testing can be useful in ruling out other causes for symptoms.
 Unfortunately, no diagnostic test currently available gives reliable results about true food intolerance.Testing for environmental allergies, however, is a very helpful diagnostic tool- especially if a pet is suspected to have both environmental and food sensitivities.

 A food trial, when done through the recommendations of a veterinarian, is the best test after other common causes of symptoms have been eliminated.
 A food trial of a selected food will be made based off information a client provides on the pet’s food history.
 This includes all foods, treats, flavored medications, chew toys, and supplements previous and presently consumed by the pet.
-Food sensitivity requires information about previous exposure, which is the knowledge vets use when selecting a diet for a food trial.
+Food sensitivity requires information about previous exposure, which is the knowledge vets use when selecting a diet for a food trial, as well as then being able to better choose the future manufacturer for pet treats and food that the dog will be able to enjoy and digest.

 Commercially available dog food (even those with limited ingredients) are rarely successful in food trials.
 Standard dog foods do not have ingredient quality control.
 Prescription diets or home cooked diets are used in food trials.
 In the long run, one of these options will save money, time and frustration for all involved.
 After a diagnosis is confirmed, your pet may be able to slowly return to certain foods they previously enjoyed.